 - A rise in unemployment.
-High unemployment and poor economic prospectives increases the relative attraction of moving into the underground economy.
+High unemployment and poor economic prospectives increase the relative attraction of moving into the underground economy.

 - Access to ordinary banking facilities restricted.
 If individuals cannot get a loan from an ordinary bank, they may turn to illegal loan sharks.

-- Decline in police enforcement.
-If a person feels that he can get away with working in underground economy, he is more likely to enter.
+- The decline in police enforcement.
+If a person feels that he can get away with working in the underground economy, he is more likely to enter.
 If it is very risky, with heavy penalties, this will act as a disincentive.

 - Increase in demand for underground economy goods/services.
-Increase in use of recreational cannabis will increase this black-market in the illegal trade.
+Increase in use of recreational cannabis will increase this underground-market in the illegal trade.